 Photography by Artistic Creations

 Students SOLELY registered in a Hip Hop class that is attending festivals/competitions are expected to attend:

-Hip Hop Training (30 minute class, once a week)
+Hip Hop Technique (30 minute class, once a week)

 If students are registered in Acrobatic Arts, Ballet, Contemporary, Jazz, Lyrical, Musical Theater or Tap AND Hip Hop, they are not required to participate in Hip Hop Training.